procedure1/Beat-360fyer-Plugin/README.md

 The algorithm is completely deterministic and does not use random chance, it generates rotation events based on the notes in the *Standard* beatmap (the base map can be changed in the menus from "Standard" to "OneSaber", "NoArrows", or "NinetyDegree" as well).

 Wireless headset users can use the "Wireless 360" menu setting which has no rotation limits and less tendencies to reverse direction.
-Tethered headset users have settings to make sure to not ruin the cable by rotating too much.
+Tethered headset users have rotation limiting settings to make sure to not ruin the cable by rotating too much.
+You can also use these settings if your play space is limited (for example you could limit rotations to 150° or 180° if you want to face forward only).

 ## Menu Settings and Config file